-When compiled with -DDEBUG, LilyPond may run slower than normal.
+When configured with --enable-checking, LilyPond may run slower than normal.
 The original configuration can be restored by rerunning ./configure with --disable-checking.
 Then rebuild LilyPond with make clean && make

 10.9 Adding or modifying features

 When a new feature is to be added to LilyPond, it is necessary to ensure that the feature is properly integrated to maintain its long-term support.
 This section describes the steps necessary for feature addition and modification.